austinw1995/CIS4500-Databases-Final-Project/README.md

 Port: 3306
 To access the database in DataGrip, fill in the following information, and then open a query console and type USE FINAL_PROJECT;.

+## File organization:
+Frontend code is in client folder.
+Backend code is in server folder.
+Data preprocessing and ingestion code is in data_preprocessing_ingestion folder.